AstroinformaticsAU/AI2013/python-web/doc/source/index.rst

 Exercise

-    Modify the example to allow selection of columns to return.
+1. Modify the example to allow selection of columns to return.
 Hint see 'step3.py' and use :func:`bottle.request.getlist`.
 Multiple arguments can be passed as follows '?x=1&x=2'.
+2. Filter your output table based on `query` parameters to only show rows with F_peak_min < column_value M F_peak_max.

 References